 As the comic industry has matured (or at least become more tolerant), these pioneering works have lost some of their original power; Slice of Life, extreme violence, and sex have all found their way into mainstream comics nowadays, but that doesn't mean these comics are any less important or entertaining.

 - American Splendor: Early on.
 Later published by Dark Horse Comics and Vertigo Comics, an imprint of DC Comics.
 A pioneering autobiographical comic focusing on the life of its creator and writer, Harvey Pekar, with art drawn by many underground cartoonists, including Frank Stack and Robert Crumb.

-- Isaac M. Baranoff: Modern day underground cartoonist known for Funny Animal comix and violent horror stories.
+- Isaac M. Baranoff: Modern day underground cartoonist known for Funny Animal comix.
 Creations include:

 - Vaughn Bode was a very early, and, until his premature death in 1975, extremely popular underground cartoonist.
 His Cheech Wizard comics were a regular feature in the National Lampoon, and he was an influence on filmmaker Ralph Bakshi.

 - Das Kämpf, from 1963, was one of the very first underground comics.

 - Cheech Wizard: A philosophical talking yellow wizard's hat interacts with anthropomorphic lizards and attractive babes; inspired a limited special edition shoe and matching hoodie from Puma, a custom toy from Kidrobot, a lot of graffiti artists and a line in Beastie Boys' "Sure Shot".

 - Cobalt 60: A lone mutant riding a two-legged beast across a post-apocalyptic wasteland.

 - Cherry Comics: Dumb Blond has lots of sex in a Porn with Plot usually stylized after Archie Comics (when drawn by Cherry's creator, Larry Welz, not by Mark Bodé).